chartgerink/ai-covenant/content/_index.md

 Specific behaviors we do not allow:

 - Using AI tools without the consent of the people affected
-- Passing generated content off as your own
+- Passing AI generated content off as your own
 - Arriving to a meeting with an AI assistant without asking the other participants
 - Sending your AI assistant to meetings in your place
 - If the use of generative tools has been allowed, not verifying or validating the generated content.